 - Oil production is 2x lower at night than during the day.

-Here are my essential tips to take advantage of the sleep and skin connection:
+Here are our essential tips to take advantage of the sleep and skin connection:

 1. Start Clean.
 Give your skin all the help it can get in order to repair from a day of damaging UV rays, smog, and pollution.
 Make it a habit to cleanse your skin before bed – and don’t skip a single night.
 Sleeping in your makeup pushes dirt, oil and grime right into your pores – leading to congestion, breakouts and dullness.